 Description Record of a carotid endarterectomy procedure Codes Carotid endarterectomy checkbox Definition Carotid endarterectomy is a surgery in which the obstructing plaques from the carotid arteries (to the brain) are removed to prevent future TIAs or strokes.
 The purpose is to improve blood flow to the brain.
-Abbreviations/ Synonyms CEA Sources Operative reports, specialty visit notes Discussion Strokes, TIAs and death are not infrequently the surgeries are sometimes done soon diagnostic evaluation now done typical the carotid arteries are stenotic. • •
+Abbreviations/ Synonyms CEA Sources Operative reports, specialty visit notes Discussion Strokes, TIAs and death are not infrequent complications of this procedure.
+The surgeries are sometimes done soon after a TIA.
+The surgery will follow diagnostic evaluation now done typically with ultrasound to determine whether the carotid arteries are stenotic.